 - 1 teaspoon baking soda

-- 1 cup (8 ounces) unsalted butter, melted and cooled slightly
+- 1 cup (2 sticks or 8 ounces or 227 grams) unsalted butter, melted and cooled slightly

 - 2 large eggs, at room temperature